mohankumar01012005/Grandmaster_Arena/README.md

 # Game Play

-Chess Mate is a two-player strategy game
+Grandmaster Arena is a two-player strategy game
 Each player has an army of 16 pieces, including  a king, queen, rooks, knights, bishops, and pawns.
 The goal is to kill the opponent’s king and win the game